Spreadmart: Problems

-Usually, spreadmarts grow where standard Business Intelligence (BI) reporting is too inflexible and too slow.
-A Business analyst uses the "export to Microsoft Excel" button in his BI software and creates his own report with the exported data table.
+Usually, spreadmarts grow where standard business intelligence (BI) reporting is too inflexible and too slow.
+A business analyst uses the "export to Microsoft Excel" button in the BI software and creates their own report with the exported data table.
 By this, the number of independently generated spreadsheets dealing with a particular group of analyses grows inside the company, and the data inside each spreadsheet is uncoupled from its source.
 When this happens, the data reflected in the spreadsheets is no longer verifiable and is not automatically kept up to date.

 Usually these spreadsheet files are distributed via email to colleagues resulting in even more copies of the data roaming through the enterprise.
 With Microsoft Power Pivot for Microsoft SharePoint, Excel spreadsheets can be distributed as dashboards throughout the entire company, giving even more users the tools to create spreadmarts.

 The growth of spreadmarts poses tangible risks for companies, since undefined and uncoupled data can be used to draw false conclusions that lead to wrong decisions, which will cost time and money to discover and correct.
 Although Business Intelligence 2.0 software vendors claim to have overcome this issue, locally installed spreadsheet and graphing software continues to be easier to access and use, giving the business analyst the freedom to create the needed analysis quickly, and choose to live with the risk of data inconsistency that goes with it.